zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 Now, run `texconv -f BC3_UNORM -r:keep -y *dds` to iterate on all DDS files below your current directory.
 If you mess this up, just delete the `Champ.wad` folder and re-extract the WAD file to start over.
 - `-f` is the output pixel format flag and `BC3_UNORM` is the specified format.
 All of the formats are listed at the bottom of the texconv help output.
-- `-r` is used to tell texconv to recursively search for your input files, ie, go below your current directory, into subfolders. `:keep` leaves the output file in the same spot as it was, otherwise texconv will put every converted file into your current directory (bad!)
+- `-r` is texconv's recursive switch. `:keep` leaves the output file in the same spot as it was before conversion, otherwise texconv will put the converted file into your current directory (bad!)
 - `-y` overwrites your old/input file with the converted/output file.
 - `*dds` uses a CMD wildcard to provide texconv with every file that begins with anything and ends in `dds`.